MTG/mast-rhythm-analysis/README.md

 `docker-compose pull`

 Then, you can access the notebooks from the browser and run them.
 All the notebooks contain their user guides, but you must to make sure to run them in a specific order, since one notebook might use outputs from a previous notebook.
 The correct sequence is: _DownloadDataFromMASTDataset.ipynb_ -> _PreProcessDataFromMASTDataset.ipynb_ -> _BaselineRhythmicAssessmentSystem.ipynb_

+Please cite the publication mentioned above if you use this baseline system or the dataset in your work.